acusti/uikit/README.md

 ## Developing

-The two main run scripts for developing are `yarn start:watch`, which kicks off the TypeScript compiler in `--watch` mode, and `yarn start:stories`, which kicks off the default `storybook` command from packages/docs/.
-To run both of those in a single terminal window, use `yarn start`.
+The two main run scripts for developing are `yarn dev:watch`, which kicks off the TypeScript compiler in `--watch` mode, and `yarn dev:stories`, which kicks off the default `storybook` command from packages/docs/.
+To run both of those in a single terminal window, use `yarn dev`.